AndreasArne/treeviz/README.md

 # TreeViz
 Repo for visualizing tree datasctructures in Python.
-Use igraph and Graphviz
+Depend on Graphviz.

+It builds dot files based on linked node objects.
+It creates the dot files and then calls Grapviz to turn them into pictures.

 # Dependencies

-This repo use [igraph](https://igraph.org/python/doc/tutorial/install.html#installing-igraph) to create dot files for tree structures and then [Graphviz](https://www.graphviz.org/) to create pictures from dot files.
+This repo use [Graphviz](https://www.graphviz.org/) to create pictures from dot files.
 After installing Graphviz don't forget too add it to Path!

-If you are using an older version of pip you can run into problems when installing igraph.
-Try updating pip, `pip3 install --upgrade pip`.
-You can use `make setup-venv` to create a venv and update its `pip` to the latest version.
-Then use `make install` to install Python requirements.

-### Cygwin

-Not supported!
-Can't install igraph on cygwin, dependency hell.
-Always something else that needs to be installed to be able to install igraph.